Pasquotank County assistance programs.

-The Albemarle Hospital Foundation has received a grant of tens of thousands of dollars that will be used to help local community care clinics provide free health care and prescription drugs.
+The Albemarle Hospital Foundation will in general work with and help local community care clinics provide free health care and prescription drugs.
+Government funds and other resources are offered.
 The health care grant will help low as well as mid income families, assist those who lack health insurance or are underinsured, and it help families families and individuals receive free prescription drugs and health care.

 Community Care Clinics are managed by the foundation in Pasquotank County North Carolina.
 Dial (252) 338-2151.
 The grants will allow these clinics to offer free primary care, medical check ups, free prescription drugs, and other health care assistance to those who need aid in today’s challenging economy.
 Find additional ways to get free prescription drugs.

-In just one year, almost 1,000 people were provided free health care, almost 15,000 non-narcotic prescriptions drugs were provided, and over 10,000 additional people were given access to prescription drug assistance programs offered by pharmaceutical companies and others.
+Each year, about 1000 people are provided free health care.
+In general, almost 15,000 non-narcotic prescriptions drugs are provided a year.
+And over 10,000 people are given access to prescription drug assistance programs offered by pharmaceutical companies and others.

 Pasquotank County Department of Social Services is the leading government agency to call for help.
 The state of North Carolina requires that each county offer free or low cost health or dental care.
 They also run the LIHEAP energy bill assistance programs.
 Also get applications to food stamps, and also information on North Carolina food banks.
 The bottom line is that the social service office can provide information on numerous state and federal government assistance programs.
 Call (252) 338-2126